atingupta2005/Terraform-On-Azure-With-Kubernetes-AKS-DevOps/3-Kubernetes/18-0-Azure-Container-Registry-ACR/18-01-ACR-attach-to-AKS/README.md

 - Attach ACR with AKS
 - Deploy kubernetes workloads and see if the docker image got pulled automatically from ACR we have created.

-## Step-02: Create Azure Container Registry
+## Step-02: Create Azure Container Registry using Portal
 - Go to Services -> Container Registries
 - Click on **Add**
 - Subscription: Azure Pass - Sponsorship